Owoscaw/Notes-for-school/Mathematics/Normal/Calculus/Differentiation.md

 As the difference in $y$ and difference in $x$ become smaller and smaller, different symbols are used to represent their ratio:
 $$\Huge \frac{\Delta y}{\Delta x}\to\frac{\delta y}{\delta x}\to\frac{dy}{dx}$$
 When you differentate a function once, it is known as its first derivative.
 When you differentiate the first derivative, it is known as the second derivative, and so on and so forth.
-For example, in physics, velocity is the first derivative of displacement, and acceleration is the second derivative of displacement.
-This can be seen in [[Motion along a straight line]] .
+For example, in [[Motion along a straight line|physics]], velocity is the first derivative of displacement, and acceleration is the second derivative of displacement.